ig3/srf/README.md

  * Hard: you remembered the card but it was a bit hard to recall
  * Good: you remembered the card
  * Easy: you remembered the card but it was too easy

+What you should remember, when you see the front side, and what constitutes an adequate recollection is up to you.
+Some cards may be very specific and fact based while others might be more vague or conceptual.
+It's up to your own judgement.

 Keyboard shortcuts for these are 'j', 'k', 'l' and ';' respectively.
 These are hard coded, but it is easy to edit the templates in the views directory